zhouyuangan/cnn-collections/README.md

 # cnn-collections
-It contains my work on edited restnet and mobilenetv2 network
+It contains my work on edited restnet, mobilenetv2 and densenet network.

+## GAP

+## senet